 What specific changes are planned in the expansion?

 a.
-Addition of a new wing to the northwest of the present facility.
-It will be a two-story wing including about 8,000 square feet per floor.
-The upper story will be left unfinished until needed.
+Addition of a new wing to the northwest of the present facility adding 8,800 square feet

-g.
-The existing meeting room will become a Friends work/sales space, allowing year-round book
+b.
+The existing meeting room will become a Friends of the Library work/sales space, allowing

-i.
-The existing restrooms will not move but will be renovated.
+d.
+The existing restrooms will not move but will be completely renovated.

 Will all these changes be finished at the same time?

 No. Construction is planned in phases, starting with the new wing and parking lot.
 When the